pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 After reconciliation, Namespace Provisioner creates:

-- [SecretExport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretexport) for the secret in the provided namespace (e.g., `tap-install` in the above example), exporting it to the Namespace Provisioner namespace.
+- [SecretExport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretexport) for the secret in the provided namespace, exporting it to the Namespace Provisioner namespace, for example, `tap-install`
-- [SecretImport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretimport) for the secret in the Namespace Provisioning namespace.
+- [SecretImport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretimport) for the secret in the namespace provisioning namespace.
 This enables Carvel [secretgen-controller](https://github.com/carvel-dev/secretgen-controller) to create the required secret, allowing the Namespace Provisioner to connect to the Git repository.

 ## <a id= 'git-auth-wl-sc'></a> Git authentication for workloads and supply chain